shamy1st/system-design-pastebin/README.md

 ## 3. Estimation

-* assume here that we get one million new pastes added to our system every day.
+* assume here that we get 1M new pastes added to our system every day.
 * assume we plan for 10 years.
 * assume a 5:1 ratio between read and write.